 Creating an online yoga business can be exciting, especially if you’ve already built a strong in-person community.
 But, even if you’re starting from scratch, there are many benefits to moving your business online.
-In this article, we’ll review the starter pack for what you need to get your online yoga business going so that you can thrive.
+In this article, we’ll review the starter pack for how to start an online yoga business.

 Want to work with an acclaimed yoga studio mentor who will help you scale and give you the tools to grow?
 Book a free strategy session with a yoga coach at the Yogapreneur Collective.
 They’ll help you take your business to the next level.